 Terms and Conditions

 *Available on selected outright purchases only.
-Subject to scheme specific units and home types and may not be available on a property you select, ask our sales staff for availability and terms & conditions that may apply.
-Terms and conditions apply.
-Full details are available from Orbit.
+Subject to scheme specific units and home types and may not be available on a property you select, ask our Sales Consultants for availability and terms & conditions that may apply.